Multiple phone and tablet mockups showing different Pacify Library pages, including the homepage, category page, and article page.

 information architecture

-Designing the user journey of the Library was imperative in building an enjoyable, useful, and responsive experience for Pacify members.
-This sitemap identifies the core pages that make up the Pacify Library and the actions users take on each page.
-The architecture will allow users to find content easily and perform key actions, leading to increased engagement.
+Designing the user journey was key to an enjoyable, useful, responsive experience.
+This sitemap outlines the Library's core pages and the actions users take on each — helping users find content easily while driving the engagement Pacify needed.

-I also designed it to empower the Pacify team as they build out their content.
-As the organization grows, their content will too.
-This framework allows for expansion, customization, and efficiency for all users.
+I also designed it to empower Pacify's team as their content library grows — a framework built for expansion, customization, and efficiency on both sides.

 wireframes